twotwentyseven/handbook/intro-twotwentyseven.md

 We're always trying to add new tools to our arsenal but there are few things we do well:

-- Ecommerce on Shopify: We've built hundreds of Shopify stores (most totally bespoke).
+- E-commerce on Shopify: We've built hundreds of Shopify stores (most totally bespoke).
 We understand the platform through and through and are able to do lots of things that clients would otherwise be unable to do unless they moved to the spenny version of Shopify called Plus ($2,000/month... ouch).

 - Laravel and Nova: If Shopify won't do the trick, we then ask whether we can build something custom using Laravel.
 It's scalable, secure, and flexible allowing us to do things like build out an international multi-lingual site for Fever-Tree and build complex customer journeys like on Natural Fitness Food.